![]() | Lacina, Ludvík Jakub | |

 © ÖStA

-Throughout the rest of 1916 and 1917 Lacina continued in the mobile reserve hospital and again there were controversies.
-During an inspection on 4 Desember 1916 by Feldsuperior Várady a number of wounded soldiers at the hospital complained that they had not received Holy Communion from the field chaplain for eight weeks.
+Throughout the rest of 1916 and 1917, Lacina continued in the mobile reserve hospital, and again there were controversies.
+During an inspection on 4 December 1916 by Feldsuperior Várady, a number of wounded soldiers at the hospital complained that they had not received Holy Communion from the field chaplain for eight weeks.

-In September 1917 he was also accused of having arranged illicit collection of money from the hospital's patients.
+In September 1917, he was also accused of having arranged the illicit collection of money from the hospital’s patients.
 Lacina energetically refuted the accusations and requested that the case be investigated by the military judiciary.
-On 7 Oktober 1917 XIX.
-Korpskommando concluded that he indeed had committed a transgression but had not violated the letter of the law.
+On 7 October 1917 XIX.
+Korpskommando concluded that he had indeed committed a transgression but had not violated the letter of the law.
 The case was thus left for the Feldsuperiorat to decide.
-The latest recorded correspondence regarding the matter is dated 16 Desember 1917 and the outcome is unclear.
+The latest recorded correspondence regarding the matter is dated 16 December 1917, and the outcome is unclear.

 Location